Job Opportunity: Inclusive Ownership Policy Officer

 How to apply:

-Applicants will be informed whether they have been shortlisted for interview by Wednesday 4 March and interviews will be held in person in Glasgow on Wednesday 11th March 2026.
+Applicants will be informed whether they have been shortlisted for interview by 5 August 2026.
+Interviews will be held on 13 August 2026.
+It is unlikely we will be able to offer alternative interview dates.

 Before you apply, please read about our recruitment process here.